Six of the best films to see in cinemas this weekend

 Directed by Andy Tohill, Ryan Tohill.
 Starring Moe Dunford, Emily Taaffe, Francis Magee, Lorcan Cranitch, Katherine Devlin, Aimee Brett

-Directed by Sergei Loznitsa.
-Starring Tamara Yatsenko, Liudmila Smorodina, Olesya Zhurakovskaya, Boris Kamorzin, Sergei Russkin, Petro Panchuk

-A film-maker of no little ambition, Loznitsa constructs his film in form of 13 equally cynical, comparably despairing vignettes.
-The unavoidable topic is the conflict between Ukrainian nationalists and Russia’s proxy Donetsk “People’s Republic”.
-As is the way of anthology films, some segments work more effectively than others.
-But the desire to spread plague about both houses is maintained with impressive rigour throughout.
-This remains a very dark comedy that groans under the grim detritus of a still intractable conflict.
-Club, lim release, 121 min DC

-Other ★★★★☆ films out and about: At Eternity’s Gate, Greta, How to Train Your Dragon: The Hidden World, The Man Who Wanted to Fly, mid90s, Missing Link, Pet Sematary, Us, The White Crow, Wild Rose
+Other ★★★★★ and ★★★★☆ films out and about: Girl, Greta, How to Train Your Dragon: The Hidden World, mid90s, Missing Link, Pet Sematary, Us, Wild Rose